Skip to main content

 Tyruko and Tysabri lessen nerve inflammation in the same way.
 They bind to integrin proteins in your body and prevent white blood cells from causing brain inflammation.

 Good to know: Tyruko and Tysabri lessen gut inflammation using a similar strategy.
-In addition to MS, they’re both approved to treat people living with Crohn's disease that haven’t responded well to other treatments.
+In addition to MS, they’re both approved to treat Crohn's disease that hasn’t responded well to other treatments.

 3. Tyruko and Tysabri treat the same forms of multiple sclerosis

-Tyruko and Tysabri are disease-modifying therapies approved to treat relapsing forms of MS. They aim to slow the progression of MS. Both are FDA-approved to treat the following types of MS, each of which has its own symptoms and characteristics:
+Tyruko and Tysabri are disease-modifying therapies that treat relapsing forms of MS. They aim to slow the progression of MS.

-• Clinically isolated syndrome: This refers to the first episode of MS symptoms you may experience.
+• Clinically isolated syndrome (CIS): This refers to the first episode of MS symptoms you may experience.
 Some people report vision and bladder problems, arm and leg weakness, and coordination challenges that last at least 24 hours.

 • Relapsing-remitting MS (RRMS): This is the most common type of MS. It’s characterized by relapses in symptoms and periods of remission.